HMarzban/SPiece/Raspberry_pi/Wifi_configuration.md

 ##wifi hotspot

-i quat cheack all touterial from internet and all of them hase woriking well when senaria is for one wifi and ethernut, but when you bring out two wifi in `ifconfig` after reboot you will be face a problame, some times both `wlan` connetc to interface you chose for one of them, some times wlan spesific name change randomly after each time you reboot or shoutdown. so i follow main <a href="https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md">documantation</a> for configuaration hotspot, and change and add some conf to fixe the problam:
+I quite check all tutorial from internet and all of them have worked well when scenario is for one wifi and ethernet, but when you bring out two wifi (one is onboard the other one is dongle) in `ifconfig` after reboot you will be facing a problem, sometimes both `wlan` connect to interface you chose for one of them, or sometimes wlan specific name change randomly after each time you reboot or shutdown.( i mean some time wifi dongle register faster than onboard wifi, I really don't know why it happens) so i follow main <a href="https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md">documantation</a> for configuration hotspot, and add some conf to fixe a litter the problem:

-in `/etc/dhcpcd.conf` set spesific metric parameters:
+in `/etc/dhcpcd.conf`, I set specific metric parameters:

 `
 interface wlan0